 Traditionally, farmers have used an earth-baked base as a liner due to its low cost.
 The problem with this though is that it needs to be checked for permeability and once installed it can be awkward to repair.
 The cost of repairs can often exceed the cost of a geomembrane installation.

 How to store slurry?

-Our Lagoon Liners provide a cost effective and compliant means to contain agricultural waste on farms until it is ready to be applied to the land as a fertiliser.
-We supply liners in a wide range of materials including Polyethylene , Polypropylene , Butyl rubber, Elvaloy & PVC in water and sewage projects.
+Our Lagoon Liners provide a cost-effective and compliant means to contain agricultural waste on farms until it is ready to be applied to the land as a fertiliser.
+We supply liners in a wide range of materials including Polyethylene , Polypropylene, Butyl rubber, Elvaloy & PVC in water and sewage projects.
 The material selected depends upon the chemicals, liquids and solids they have to contain.
 We can advise you on the best material for your specific application.

 Soil/subgrade conditions should also be taken into consideration when choosing a membrane for a farm lagoon liner.
 The most commonly used membrane for slurry lagoons is a high-density polyethylene HDPE.
 This is due to its high strength and durability.
-This material provide an impermeable barrier against a wide range of solids and liquids.
-Designed to withstand the harsh effects of nature, is is chemical and UV resistant.
+This material provides an impermeable barrier against a wide range of solids and liquids.
+Designed to withstand the harsh effects of nature, is chemical and UV resistant.

 In summary, the benefits of using HDPE for farm slurry lagoons include:

 - Puncture resistant

 - Withstands heat/cold weather fluctuations

 - High impermeability

 - Environmentally friendly